 The younger hooligans worked on a piece of white cardboard, producing equally beautiful results.
 For the younger hooligan, I poured puddles of paint into a styrofoam produce tray.

 What do you think?
-Didn’t it turn out great?
-I can’t wait to hang this original piece of art in our play space!
+Didn’t our Olympic artwork turn out great?
+I can’t wait to hang this original piece of art in our play room!